jetstack/jetstack-secure-gcm/chart/preflight/README.md

 # Preflight Agent

+This chart is designed to be installed as a dependency of the `jetstacksecure-mp` chart.

+It may eventually be moved to the [public Preflight Agent Repository](https://github.com/jetstack/preflight).

-You can install the Preflight agent using Helm, as follows:
+For testing purposes, you can install the Preflight agent using Helm, as follows:

 ```
 helm install \